gunjaiml/myprojects/customer_support_resolution_agent/README.md

 # Customer Support Resolution Agent

-> A SaaS-style customer support agent that answers product questions,
+> Acustomer support agent that answers product questions,
-> looks up real order status, and escalates to a human ticket when it
-> can't confidently resolve the issue.
+> looks up real order status, and escalates to a human ticket when it can't confidently resolve the issue.

 Built with **LangChain** for the agent + tool-calling layer and **Nebius Token Factory** for both the LLM (`Qwen/Qwen3-30B-A3B`) and